danielharrell/SumLect2015/Lost_Idea_LA.md

 a loose reading of this
 encounter.

-The central question of this episode, in its first formulation, is: how many feet is the side of an eight-foot square?
-Now, as most of you no doubt know, because the line in question is irrational, there is no answer to the question in this formulation.
+The central question of this episode is: how long, exactly, is the side of an eight-foot square?
+Now, as you no doubt know, because the line in question is irrational, there is no answer to the question in terms of feet.
 But I prefer to put this a different way.
 There *is* an answer, but only insofar as the answer is made into a matter of research, with a divide-and-conquer approach.
 And this is one way to